 Still, historically, people with serious professional ambitions have had a hard time making a go of it in places like Revelstoke, with its blue-collar heritage.
 But Karilyn’s spent the last two years lacing together the pieces of an organically growing professional ecosystem that’s changed all of that.
-A big part of what’s gelled the tech scene in the last two years is a hearty series of monthly tech meetups, often happening at the increasingly bustling hub of the Revelstoke Mountain CoLab Cooperative, one of two co-working spaces in town.
+A big part of what’s gelled the tech scene in the last two years is a hearty series of monthly tech meetups (these are on hold during the pandemic), often happening at the increasingly bustling hub of the Revelstoke Mountain CoLab Cooperative, one of two co-working spaces in town.
 Having a central space for people to congregate and discover each other has been clutch, Karilyn says.

 “It was good for building a sense of community, because I think a lot of people were working remotely didn’t feel like they had any peers, and it’s easy to just talk about skiing with everybody, but then suddenly you realize, ‘Oh I can actually talk about software development with this guy that I just met.
 He’s speaking my language.’”

 It’s from this scene that Aaron Davidson also grew Cronometer, a nutrition-tracking app that’s had over 2 million subscribers and now employs 20 people, while technically still in “startup” mode.
-While Cronometer’s grown and moved into its own office, other small businesses still glide by happily in the CoLab, like Nathan Bertram’s True Perspective, a small software-development company.
-Nathan comfortably shares the space with 70 other active members, many even on month long “workcations,” ironically, from places like Seattle and San Francisco.
+While Cronometer’s grown and moved into its own office, other small businesses still glide by happily in the CoLab, like Fraser Blyth who owns Selkirk Planning & Design, an urban and rural design company.
+Fraser comfortably shares the space with 70 other active members (restricted to 38 during the pandemic), many even on month long “workcations,” ironically, from places like Seattle and San Francisco.
 It’s equally a good spot to meet folks to sneak out for morning powder laps and mountain bike rides.

 From the tech strategy also came the Revelstoke Fabrication Lab Society, which has secured more than $200,000 in funding to bring a high-tech community fabrication space to Revelstoke for everything from hobby tinkering to extensive prototyping.
 Couple that with the local library’s plans to build a multimedia studio as part of their own tech lab, a community studio space at the local art gallery, and a community wood shop, and there’s nothing you can’t build here.